Amherst County High School

 o This includes daily warm-ups, vocabulary/grammar practice activities, skits/conversations, reading/listening activities, dictées, etc.

-o Quizzes: Expect at least two quizzes each week, and be aware that I love
+o Expect at least two quizzes each week, and be aware that I love

 pop quizzes!
 Quizzes may be written or oral.

-o Tests: Expect at least two chapter tests each grading period.
-These count as two quiz grades.
+o Tests: Expect at least two unit tests each grading period.

 o Projects: There will be at least one major project each grading period.